TJ-VO/genesis-tool-design/philosophy/design-philosophy.md

 ### Why Design for Scalability?

-**The Challenge:** Should we design features based on current computational costs, or based on human needs?
+**The Challenge:** Should we design features based on current computational costs, or based on human intellectual needs?

-**Genesis-Tool's Answer:** Design for human needs.
+**Genesis-Tool's Answer:** Design for human intellectual needs.
 Build an architecture that scales gracefully as technology improves.

 ### Example: Multi-Agent Document Review

-**Human Need:** Comprehensive document review from multiple perspectives (methodology, structure, content, style, etc.)
+**Human Intellectual Need:** Comprehensive document review from multiple perspectives (methodology, structure, content, style, etc.)

 **Current Constraint:** Running 5-10 specialized AI agents is computationally expensive